Biscuits and Cookies Recipes Shortbread

 Why Make These Shortbread Cookies with Edible Flowers?

-Rolled in crunchy Demerara sugar and sprinkled with edible dried flowers, these cookies with edible flowers work nicely for Mother’s Day celebrations or afternoon tea parties.
+Rolled in crunchy Demerara sugar and sprinkled with edible dried flowers, these simple slice and bake shortbread cookies with edible flowers work nicely for Mother’s Day celebrations or afternoon tea parties.
 They’re equally appropriate for spring celebrations like baby and bridal showers, and a reasonably long shelf life makes these cookies a great option for gifting, too.
-Elegant yet understated, these shortbread cookies are both a dessert and a conversation piece.
+Elegant-looking but easy to prepare, these shortbread cookies provide both a pretty dessert and a conversation piece.

 Hand holding a slice and bake shortbread cookie